laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

 tags: [ai, workflow, mcp, agents, tools]
 ---

 The Model Context Protocol (MCP) is rapidly becoming the standard way for AI assistants like Claude, ChatGPT, and GitHub Copilot to interact with external tools and services.
-With Laravel MCP, you can expose your Laravel Workflow processes as callable tools that any MCP-compatible AI client can discover, invoke, and monitor.
+With Laravel MCP, you can expose your Workflow processes as callable tools that any MCP-compatible AI client can discover, invoke, and monitor.

 In this post, we'll show how to build an MCP server that allows AI clients to: